 Symptoms of threadworms

 You can spot worms in your poo.
-They look like pieces of white thread and are about 1 centimetre long.
+They look like pieces of white thread and can be up to 1 centimetre long.

 See what threadworms look like in poo

-You might also see them around your child's bottom (anus).
+You may see them around your child's bottom (anus).
 The worms usually come out at night while your child is sleeping.
-You may spot threadworms on your bed clothes or sheets at night.
+You may spot threadworms on bed clothes or sheets.

 Less common signs of worms include: